morecoins/Donate-Button/README.md

 Donate-Button
 =============

-Donate button for Bitcoin and forks
+CSS + HTML + JS Donate button for Bitcoin and forks